 Neither logic, ideas, high-minded appeals, or invocations of God and Jesus Christ Almighty had any resonance whatsoever.
 Trump was not the Teflon candidate, but Mighty Joe Young, the beast, King Kong, and the incarnation of every American hero since John Wayne, Arnold Schwarzenegger, and Sylvester Stallone.

-Cruz, Rubio, Hillary, and Ben Carson not only don’t get Trump, but they are nowhere close to figuring him out.
+Cruz, Rubio, Hillary, and Ben Carson not only never got Trump, but they were nowhere close to figuring him out.
 They are as crusty, barnacled, shopworn, and out-of-date as James B. Buchanan, and fustian to boot.
 They have missed the 20th century altogether.

 Politics – the old fashioned issues, philosophy, and serious consideration of ideas and positions – is consummately boring; and everyone but intellectuals on the Left and the Right knows it.
 George Will and his historical allegories, Paul Krugman and his socialist laments, the whole of MSNBC, The Guardian, the New York Time, and the National Review are the only ones who try to parse, analyze, deconstruct, and make logical sense of Donald Trump.
 The rest of the country gets it.